 The single most significant paradigm shift shaping the day-to-day reality of estate planners today is not the latest incarnation of our federal transfer-tax system; it’s the “non-probate revolution,” which refers to the use of non-probate assets to opt out of our state operated system of probate administration.
 If you ask the average estate-planning professional why he or she thinks it’s a good idea to “avoid probate,” the costs, delays and lack of privacy inherent to our state operated system of probate administration will likely top the list.
 As real as those concerns may be in uncontested probate proceedings, they take on epic proportions if litigation breaks out.

 In fact, I would argue estate litigation poses a much greater risk to family wealth than the focus of much estate planning today, which is taxes.
-Today, 99.8% of estates owe no estate tax at all.
+Today, the vast majority of estates owe no estate tax at all.
 By contrast, the potential wealth-destroying risk posed by estate litigation is exponentially greater and widespread.
 According to a study cited by the WSJ in a piece entitled When Heirs Collide, it’s a risk that actually impacts close to 70% of all families:

 Roughly 70% of families lose a chunk of their inherited wealth, mostly due to estate battles, according to research conducted over two decades by the Williams Group, a San Clemente, Calif., firm that helps families avoid such conflicts.